-In addition to coaching SlamBall’s champion team, The Rumble, Carter is owner/operator of Prime Time Publishing, Prime Time Sports, and is an author.
-He is also founder and chairman of the Coach Ken Carter Foundation, a non profit organization which develops, promotes and provides education, training and mentoring programs for minority youths.
+In addition to coaching SlamBall’s champion team, The Rumble, Carter is owner and operator of Prime Time Publishing, Prime Time Sports, and is an author.
+He is also founder and chairman of the Coach Ken Carter Foundation, a non-profit organization which develops, promotes and provides education, training and mentoring programs for minority youths.
 In 2002, he was selected to carry the Olympic torch for the San Francisco Bay Area/Richmond California.

 A successful author and speaker, Coach Carter brings the hard-hitting advice about accountability, integrity, teamwork and leadership to succeed both on and off the basketball court.
 His latest book entitled, Yes Ma’am, No Sir The 12 Essential Steps for Success in Life chronicles his personal experiences in life that shaped him to be the man that he is today.
 It also hits on key points to assist and show others how to lead more productive and successful lives.